top of page

 Pay close attention to the Event announcement: it may include special requirements, instructions, or information that could help you develop your entry.

 You should create your own characters, settings, and situations for your entry.
-Event announcements are provided as examples and are the judges' original work.
+Event announcements are provided as examples and are the administrators' original work.

 We update this list regularly.
 Events marked "New Event!" have never been used in a Writer's Games portion before.